 Arkansas legislators weighing reduced access to police info

 A Georgia family of five living in a camper trailer after their mobile home burned last year has seen its hardships turn into outright tragedy.
-A Georgia family of five living in a camper trailer after their mobile home burned last year has seen its hardships turn into outright tragedy.
+An Arkansas lawmaker is suggesting that information about police forces on college campuses and at the state Capitol be kept under wraps.

 Add your comments below